 24. Back it up

-How you choose to record the background in your images is a matter of taste, but it’s worth remembering that the further away a backdrop is from your subject, the more out of focus it will appear.
+How you choose to record the background in your images is a matter of taste – just remember that the further away a backdrop is from your subject, the more out of focus it will appear.
 As such, if the background is a few metres away from a plant you can usually get away with an aperture of around f/11 before distracting elements begin to appear.
-If you can’t find a clean background (or throw a distracting one out of focus) consider using a piece of card, clothing or the plain side of a camera bag behind your subject.
+If you can’t find a clean background, (nor throw a distracting one out of focus), consider using a piece of card, clothing or the plain side of a camera bag behind your subject.

 25. Believe in bokeh